renaissance-publishing/renaissance/content/chapters/30-running-games.md

       - Specific magical items make very *poor* rewards.
-Remember that Renaissance is designed around having a small number of interesting features—that is, powers and items.
+Remember that Renaissance is designed around having a small number of interesting features — that is, powers and items.

           - If you give a player an item that they didn’t ask for, they might not find it *interesting*; it might become the least